Pursuing Wonder, Knowledge & Love

 Calculus BC is the study of limits, derivatives, definite and indefinite integrals, polynomial approximations and (infinite) series.
 Though this is considered a study of single-variable calculus, parametric, polar, and vector functions will be studied.
 Consistent with AP philosophy, concepts will be expressed and analyzed geometrically, numerically, analytically, and verbally.
 After completion of this course, students have the option to take the AP Calculus BC exam at their local high school (payment for exam fees is made directly to the local high school and are due in the fall).

 To continue kindling wonder and creative thinking, Mrs. Panam supplements the traditional textbook approach by adding in substantial amounts of curated material for enrichment and extension, along with practice standardized test problems.
-These challenging problem-solving activities are integrated to help students hone their mathematical and critical thinking skills and apply concepts across a wide range of situations and scenarios
+These challenging problem-solving activities are integrated to help students hone their mathematical and critical thinking skills and apply concepts across a wide range of situations and scenarios.

-Meeting over the lunch period on one or two Tuesdays a month, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
+Meeting over the lunch period on two Tuesdays a month, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
 Each semester concludes with a chess tournament.

 The BHSC Dual-Enrollment Program is excited to offer a paired combination of co-requisite classes rolled into one BHSC dual-credit class: The Art of Storytelling and Storytelling in Creative Writing are offered through a partnership with The Academy at Houston Christian University (HCU).